srg-ics-uplb/blog/content/articles/jach/jach_008.rst

       :width: 50%
       :align: center

+A series of posts to help students come up with a research proposal for their CMSC 190/200/300 or for publication in conferences and journals.
+I used AI tools to create these posts, Grok in particular.

 A research endeavor usually starts by identifying research gaps.
 A research gap is 'something' (question, concept, approach) within a research area that has not been answered or addressed yet and thus have limited discussion in the